How You Can Track Your Flight Status in Real Time

 FlightAware

-Like FlightRadar24, FlightAware offers flight tracking data for any commercial flight worldwide with the help of a network of servers that capture a plane’s position in real time.
+Like FlightRadar24, FlightAware offers flight-tracking data for any commercial flight worldwide with the help of a network of servers that capture a plane’s position in real time and shows it to you on a live map.

 FlightStats

-Flight tracking apps and websites track flights in real time, all over the world.
-They’re used to check the status of a flight, see if an inbound aircraft has any anticipated delays, observe the weather radar throughout the flight path, view the exact route a plane is taking, and determine what type of aircraft it is.
+Flight-tracking apps and websites track flights in real time, all over the world.
+They’re used to check the status of a flight, see if an inbound aircraft has any anticipated delays, observe the weather radar throughout the flight path, view the exact route a plane is taking, and determine what type of aircraft is being used on a specific flight.

-Typically, they gain access through satellites to information about where planes are at any given time (which is possible because planes are constantly sharing their position with other aircraft and air traffic controllers for safety reasons).
+Typically, these apps and websites use satellites to access information about where planes are at any given time (which is possible because planes are constantly sharing their position with other aircraft and air traffic controllers for safety reasons).

-Beyond letting you know if your flight will be delayed, flight trackers can help travelers get ahead of potential log jams, especially during busy travel periods (like the holiday season) or any time inclement weather threatens to derail your plans.
-Knowing ahead of time that your flight will be significantly delayed allows you to start proactively researching alternative flights and get yourself rebooked before everyone else on your flight starts flooding the help desks and customer service lines.
+Beyond letting you know if your flight will be delayed, flight trackers can help travelers get ahead of potential log jams, especially during busy travel periods (like the holiday season) or any time inclement weather threatens to derail itineraries.
+The earlier you know about delays and cancellations, the earlier you can research alternative flights—and maybe even get yourself rebooked on a different one.

 Bailey Berg is a freelance travel writer and editor, who covers breaking news, trends, tips, transportation, sustainability, the outdoors, and more.